bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 ### Dijkstra's algorithm

-In theory we always assume that the graph is given nicely in an adjacency list form.
-Here you have a bunch of edges, and you will need to  create an adjacency list for the VG graph.
+In theory we always assume that the graph is given  in an adjacency list form.
+Here you compute all the edges, and you will need to  create an adjacency list for the VG graph.

 Once you have an adjacency list, you can pretty much use Dijkstra's algorithm straight out of a textbook.